wttocs/BE-NC-News/README.md

  "view-dev-db": "psql -f ./view-dev-db.sql > dev-db.txt"
 ```

-You can run this script by using:
+You can run this script by entering the following command:

 ```